 The floor area of the unit shall be computed and reported in the declaration and developer's public report as net living area.
 The reported net living area of the enclosed portion of the unit shall be a reasonable representation.
-Net living area of a unit shall be measured from the interior surface of the unit perimeter walls and shall exclude any area
+Net living area of a unit shall be measured from the interior surface of the unit perimeter walls and shall exclude any area occupied by a load bearing structure.
+In a double construction wall, the perimeter wall means the inside double wall.
+Lanais, patios, storage areas, or \$16-119.3-10 garages that are considered part of the unit shall be computed and reported separate from the enclosed net living area.
+Boundaries of units shall minimally be described in accordance with section 514B-35, HRS.
+[Eff] (Auth: HRS §514B-61) (Imp: HRS §§514B-32, 514B-33, 514B-34, 514B-35, 514B-54)

 \$16-119.3-11 Filing of other documents.
 The commission may require filing of other documents, papers, data, and information to complete the condominium registration file.
-[Eff]

-(Auth: HRS \$514B-61) (Imp: HRS \$\$514B-52, 514B-54, 514B-56, 514B-57, 514B-103)
+[Eff] (Auth: HRS \$514B-61) (Imp: HRS \$\$514B-52, 514B-54, 514B-56, 514B-57, 514B-103)

-§16-119.3-12 Signature on an application for registration; developer's public report; other documents. (a) Subject to the penalties of section 514B-69, HRS, the developer shall sign the project registration application, including the questionnaire, the developer's public report, any amendments to the developer's public report, and other documents as required by chapter 514B, HRS.
-Where there is more than one fee owner or lessor submitting the land to the condominium property regime, all the fee owners or lessors shall sign the project registration application, including the questionnaire, the developer's public report, any amendments to the developer's public report, and other documents as required by chapter 514B, HRS, and the commission.
+§16-119.3-12 Signature on an application for registration; developer's public report; other documents. (a) Subject to the penalties of section 514B-69, HRS, the developer shall sign the project registration application, including the guestionnaire, the developer's public report, any amendments to the developer's public report, and other documents as required by chapter 514B, HRS.
+Where there is more than one fee owner or lessor submitting the land to the condominium property regime, all the fee owners or lessors shall sign the project registration application, including the guestionnaire, the developer's public report, any amendments to the developer's public report, and other documents as required by chapter 514B, HRS, and the commission.
 Fee owners or lessors may execute a power of attorney permitting one or more co-owners or co-lessors to sign on their behalf.